 7. Le Méridien Dallas, The Stoneleigh

-The building is almost 100 years old and has little quirks including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
-It does, however, have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
+The building is almost 100 years old and has little quirks, including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
+However, it does have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
 By comparison, the W is in an up and coming area, ideal if you are attending an event at the AA center or another event nearby, but not very good otherwise.
 The Aloft downtown is also a great choice if you need to be in the convention center.
 The Stoneleigh tends to be a slightly better option than the W overall.

 8. Hyatt Regency Dallas